how to propagate swiss cheese plant (3 ways)

 Otherwise, I love these cute options.

 Of all the ways to propagate plants, doing it straight into potting soil is my least favorite.
-For a successful propagation, the cutting needs a lot of moisture.
+For a successful propagation, the cutting needs well draining soil and a lot of moisture.
 Sometimes it is difficult to keep potting soil moist.

 So although I did try planting my stem cuttings in the Fox Farm soil, I also padded the top with sphagnum peat moss dampened with filtered water.

-It’s important to maintain moisture in the soil to foster growth in the stem cuttings.
+It’s important to maintain moisture in the soil to foster growth in new plants from the stem cuttings.
 Be sure to use a pot with a drainage hole so that excess water drains easily, keeping the soil damp but not wet.

 Everyone prefers to get a little monstera cutting with a big bright leaf on it (okay, maybe just me) and that big leaf does more than just look pretty…